cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 &nbsp;
-# Visualisation

-The instantiated data is visualised using the Digital Twin Visualisation Framework ([DTVF]).

-## Feature Info Agent

-The Feature Info Agent is used to retrieve meta data for visualisation.
-Details on how to spin up and deploy the agent to the spun up Stack is provided in the [FeatureInfoAgent] README.
-The required `.sparql` files to be placed inside the agent before building are provided in the `inputs\feature_info_agent` repository.

-&nbsp;
 # Tracking instantiated building information

 The `resources` folder contains an `instantiated_buildings.sparql` file which contains several SPARQL queries to track the instantiation process.
 It primarily helps to identify how many buildings are instantiated at all, how many buildings possess EPC information, and how many buildings have previous sales transaction information.